Would you like to come and work with us, as part of a pioneering Alternative Provision rated most recently as GOOD by Ofsted?

 Staff responses when asked ‘What are the school’s greatest strengths?’

 - ‘Flexible, creative and personalised approaches for all’

 - ‘Outstanding outcomes for young people’

-Cranbury College is part of the Maiden Erlegh Trust family of schools, whose motto is “schools for the community, schools as a community”.
+Cranbury College has recently joined the Maiden Erlegh Trust family of schools, whose motto is “schools for the community, schools as a community”.
 The aim for every school in the Trust, whilst espousing their values and ethos, and having a core of common policies and procedures, will serve its own community’s needs in a bespoke way and also create a feeling of community within its own school.
 In that way all the potential and talents of every child and every member of staff will be nurtured.

 Being part of the Maiden Erlegh Trust also offers a range of career opportunities in its vibrant and successful schools.
 We are very happy to discuss flexible working arrangements including part-time working and job-sharing.